· · · · · · ·

 Recline

-If you want to enjoy the European lifestyle, where kids are out in restaurants passed 10 PM, you need to think about reclining.
+If you want to enjoy the European lifestyle, where kids are out in restaurants past 10 PM, you need to think about reclining.

 Unlike in the US where most babies ride in a cat seat on top of the stroller, in Europe bassinets are a big thing.
 You will be yelled at for dragging your child around in things like Doona or car seats, because it’s simply unhealthy for a baby’s spine to use car seats as strollers for infants.

 Fun fact: due to laws many strollers in Europe can fully recline while in the US they can’t lie completely flat.
-If you don’t have a stroller yet and the completely flat recline matters, you might look into purchasing a stroller in Europe after you arrive.
+If you don’t have a stroller yet and the completely flat recline matters, you might look into purchasing a stroller in Europe after arrival.

 One-Hand Fold